 Handle the tools necessary for printmaking

 Work with ink and pattern repetition to create something spectactular

 Learn how to use a brayer for even application of ink

 Before coming to class, please consider what image or design you would like to carve.
 The nature of carving on blocks and printing on fabric lends itself well to simple, graphic designs such as geometric, floral, or abstract.

-Provided: carving tools, one 4"x6" mounted linoleum block, ink, and scrap fabric for testing and experimentation, 1/2 yard of fabric
+What's Provided: carving tools, one 4"x6 rubber block, ink, and scrap fabric for testing and experimentation

 In her own work she often incorporates fabric, quilting, and embroidery and has experience printing on fabric to use in quilts and as elements in printed work.

 After moving to Denver she became a member of Red Delicious Press in Aurora, Colorado which is a community printmaking co-op.
 She is looking forward to meeting more Denver artists, crafters, and all-around excellent people.